jPorterDosch/occasionally-secure/README.md

 Model generations were collected manually through browser interactions with LLMs.
 Evaluation data is stored in tabular form (currently as a Google Sheet) and includes:

 - Number of revisions required

-- Execution and correction time
-- Reliability ratings (syntax, functionality, semantics)
+- Reliability ratings (syntax, functionality)

 An export of the cleaned dataset will be added to this repository in a future update.